 Conflict between China and India at Ladakh

 In last year’s Ladakh stand-off, India’s construction of a new road to a high-altitude airbase is seen as one of the main triggers for a clash with Chinese troops which left at least 20 Indian soldiers dead.
-China did not confirm its casualty numbers, but later announced 4 Chinese soldiers died from the clash.
+China did not confirm its casualty numbers, but later announced that four Chinese soldiers died in the clash.

 Last August, India accused China of provoking military tensions at the border twice within a week.
 China denied both charges and blamed India for the stand-off.